mcsee/Software-Design-Articles/Articles/TDD Conference 2021/TDD Conference 2021 - All Talks/readme.md

 ![TDD Conference 2021 - All Talks](TDD%20Conference%202021%20-%20All%20Talks.jpg)

+*TDD Conference 2021 - All Talks*

+> TL;DR: An Index on all conference talks

 First International Test Driven Development took place on July 10th.

-> TL;DR: An Index on all conference talks

 In this series, I included every talk together with my notes and further reading.